theochatzis/JMETriggerAnalysis/readme.md

 runPeriods: []
 # with this provides very minimal output for efficiencies calculations only.
 It will contain only offline quantities in the output directories with minimal info, needed for efficiencies.
 lightVersion: true
 # this will skip the NoSelection category.
-In case of MC can be set to False to provide denominators for efficiencies/unbiased selections for performances.
+In case of MC/re-running from RAW can be set to False to provide denominators for efficiencies/unbiased selections for performances.
 useOnlyTriggers: true
 # this will use only run periods definitions for categories selection.
 For MC should be deactivated.
 useOnlyRunPeriods: false